thisismitch/ansible-tinc/README.md

 ## Prerequisites

-This playbook is for Ubuntu servers.
+This playbook been tested on Ubuntu 14.04 and CentOS 7 servers.

 The default user is `root`.
 Otherwise, sudo access (passwordless, preferably) is required.